 - Combat Fit Phase 2: Peak Training Phase

-Why start with base training?
-Because smart training means not just leaping into a challenge, it means gradually increasing the intensity of your training to ensure that you continually improve, while minimizing the risk of injury or overtraining.
 A solid base training phase doesn't just "get you in shape," it familiarizes your body with the demands of consistent training, as well as ACFT-specific exercises.
-It also increases muscle tissue and increasing connective-tissue strength before those muscles and tissues get severely tested by training and the test itself.
+It also increases muscle-tissue and connective-tissue strength before those muscles and tissues get severely tested.

 You can spend as little as four weeks in a phase like this, but ideally, you'll spend more like 6-8 weeks.
 That's why I recommend aspiring ACFT-takers plan out far enough ahead (if it's an option) to perform Phase 1 twice.